jsgoyette/wanchain-docs/bitcoin-setup.md

 ## Install bitcoind

 There are more ways than what is listed here to obtain the bitcoind binary.
-Below simply lists a couple of the easier ways.
+Below are a couple of the easier ways.

 #### Option 1 - Install Bitcoin Core

 On Mac, installing the Bitcoin Core package is the simplest way to get the bitcoind binary.

-1. Download and install Bitcoin Core [https://bitcoin.org](https://bitcoin.org)
+- Download and install Bitcoin Core ([https://bitcoin.org/en/choose-your-wallet](https://bitcoin.org/en/choose-your-wallet))

 #### Option 2 - Install bitcoind from ppa